UWPCE-PythonCert/PythonCertDevel/source/modules/GraphDatabases.rst

 `Talking About your Data Relationships <https://medium.com/labcodes/graph-databases-talking-about-your-data-relationships-with-python-b438c689dc89>`_

-And `here are the docs <https://neo4j.com/developer/python/>`_ for the python driver: https://neo4j.com/developer/python/
+And `here are the docs <https://neo4j.com/developer/python/>`_ for the python driver.

 And the Python API documentation: `python-driver API  <https://neo4j.com/docs/api/python-driver/current/>`_